 Do I have the ability and level of skill to cope with the demands of this course?
-If there is doubt in your mind, discuss your concerns with a teacher who knows you and who has some experience in teaching that course.
+If there is doubt in your mind, discuss your concerns with a teacher who knows you, a Careers Adviser or with someone who has some experience in teaching that course.